gittonyp/Sudoku-JavaFx/README.md

 If you'd like to contribute to the project, feel free to fork the repository and create a pull request with your changes.
 When contributing, please ensure your code is well-documented and follows the project’s style conventions.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-By improving clarity and structure, this README provides a comprehensive guide to understanding and using the Sudoku game application, helping developers quickly set up, run, and contribute to the project.